-We have until 12 months (or upon extension, 15 or 18 months, as applicable) from the closing of our initial public offering (completed on November 21, 2019) to consummate an initial business combination.
+Following the above-described extensions, we have until 18 months from the closing of our initial public offering (completed on November 21, 2019) to consummate an initial business combination.
 If we are unable to consummate an initial business combination within such time period, we will redeem 100% of our outstanding public shares for a pro rata portion of the funds held in the trust account, equal to the aggregate amount then on deposit in the trust account including interest earned on the funds held in the trust account (net of taxes payable), divided by the number of then outstanding public shares, subject to applicable law and as further described herein, and then seek to liquidate and dissolve.
 We expect the pro rata redemption price to be \$10.00 per share (regardless of whether or not the underwriters exercise their over-allotment option), without taking into account any interest earned on such funds.
 However, we cannot assure stockholders that we will in fact be able to distribute such amounts as a result of claims of creditors which may take priority over the claims of our public stockholders.